SuppliedOrange/EmberKey/readme.md

 # Known Issues:

 `Sound Failure:`<br>
 Some MP3 files will fail to play.
 I believe this has something to do with the file name.
-Try renaming your file to something simple like "aVeryCoolAudioFile.mp3".
+Try renaming your file to something simple like "aVeryCoolAudioFile.mp3". playsound happens to be a very unreliable library.
+A nodejs package port was possible to fix this but since we wanted to keep the project 100% Python we did not use any other language.

 `Remapped key does not press:` <br>
 Now this has been on my radar for a while.
 The keyboard module recieves the function call and performs accordingly.
 However while accessing `_os_keyboard.press` (from the Key Controller) there seems to be a silent dll.call error. dll.call as far as I know is a winapi method to call a mouse function or key for the windows api.
 When I was debugging, the key suddenly started to work.
 I have come to conclusion that using `identifier keys` may be the problem.
 Remapping keys like shift,alt,enter etc can cause this.
 I would recommend remapping something simple like "p+z" to press "windows" or something to solve this issue temporarily.
 I'll have to see the Key Controller documentation for this.